 Card Fees.
 Call your banks and credit cards!
 Let them know the dates you’ll be abroad, otherwise, they tend to shut them off when they appear abroad – assuming they’ve been stolen.
 Note that most US banks will charge fees for every transaction you make abroad. $5 and/or 3% for every ATM withdrawal, for instance, is not uncommon.
 Make sure you understand these fees and factor them into your budget.
 See our Guide to Managing Cash Abroad for more information.

 After You Arrive: There are usually a few initial, one-time expenses for students getting started.
-All of these can be bought inexpensively in the Moscow State University area at Auchan, a local Walmart-type store.
+All of these can be bought inexpensively at one of the big shopping malls in your area (can be Evropeyskii for the students living at the HSE dorm at Studencheskaya or Avenue for the MGIMO students).
+You may as well check Auchan on Ploschad Gagarina, a local Walmart-type store.
 A few common costs include:

 - Electric kettle: $10 (for coffee/tea/instant noodles/oatmeal)